On the Upsilon invariant and satellite knots: Winding number zero satellites

 For a knot $K$ with concordance genus two, it is easy to check by Observation~\ref{obs:slopes}, that if $\tau(K)=0$ there is exactly one possibility for $\Upsilon$ (namely, the zero function), while if $\tau(K)$ is $1$ or $-1$ there are two possibilities each, and when $\tau(K)$ is $2$ or $-2$, there are four possibilities each, i.e.\ there are thirteen possible forms for $\Upsilon$.
-In fact, using the same principle, it is straightforward to see that for any fixed concordance genus, there is a finite list of possibilities for the $\Upsilon$--invariant, although the size of the list grows fast.
+Using the same principle, it is straightforward to see that for any fixed concordance genus, there is a finite list of possibilities for the $\Upsilon$--invariant, although the size of the list grows fast.

 Note that any winding number zero pattern $P\subseteq S^1\times D^2$ bounds an orientable surface within $S^1\times D^2$; let $g(P)$ denote the least genus of such a surface.
 Then the concordance genus of satellites with pattern $P$ is bounded above by $g(P)$ and thus there is a (possibly large) finite list of possibilities for $\Upsilon$.
-The above argument shows that the $\Upsilon$--invariant can never be used to show the linear independence of an infinite family of winding number zero satellites with a fixed pattern (cf.\ Section~\ref{sec:windingnumberone} where we show the linear independence of infinite families of winding number one satellites with a fixed pattern).
+This shows that $\Upsilon$ can never be used to show the linear independence of an \emph{infinite} family of winding number zero satellites with a fixed pattern (cf.\ Section~\ref{sec:windingnumberone} where we show the linear independence of infinite families of winding number one satellites with a fixed pattern).

-From Proposition~\ref{prop:concgenusone}, we can immediately compute the Upsilon functions of all Whitehead doubles.
+From Proposition~\ref{prop:concgenusone}, we can immediately compute the Upsilon functions of all Whitehead doubles by applying Hedden's calculation of $\tau$~\cite[Theorem 1.5]{He07}.
+We recall Proposition~\ref{prop:whiteheaddoubles} and prove it.

-\begin{proposition} Let $*\in\{+,-\}$, and let $\Wh^*_k(K)$ denotes the $*$--clasped $k$--twisted Whitehead double of the knot $K$.
+{Proposition~\ref{prop:whiteheaddoubles}} \begin{prop:whiteheaddoubles}Let $*\in\{+,-\}$, and let $\Wh^*_k(K)$ denotes the $*$--clasped $k$--twisted Whitehead double of the knot $K$.
 Then,

 and